techmyth/techmyth.github.io/content/posts/homelab-veeam-vbr-doc-with-asbuiltreport.en.md

 Now, to get started we need to meet the following requirements:

-- Windows platform only (Veeam powershell modules run on Windows only)
+- Windows platform only (Veeam PowerShell modules run on Windows only)
 - PowerShell v5.1+
 - AsBuiltReport.Core >= 1.4.0
 - Veeam.Backup.PowerShell >= 1.0